-The flamup interface provides application programs with the functionality of the flam command.
-User I/O and user exits are supported in addition.

-void flamup (char flamid,

-unsigned long returncode; char parameter_string; long string_length);

-flamid Specifies a long integer (4 bytes), which is used internally by FLAM during execution to identify the file.

-returncode Specifies a long integer (4 bytes), which is used by flamup to return a return code to the invoking program.

-must be used (see section 3.2, FLAM parameters in the flamup subprogram call).
-The individual FLAM parameters are separated by commas.

-string length Specifies a long integer (4 bytes) containing the length of the parameter_string argument in bytes.
-Maximal length is

-512 bytes.

-Return Codes

-A description of the return codes can be found in Appendix A. Return Codes.
+Syntax The flamup interface provides application programs with the functionality of the flam command.
+User I/O and user exits are supported in addition. void flamup (char flamid , unsigned long returncode ; char parameter_string ; long string_length); Arguments flamid Specifies a long integer (4 bytes), which is used internally by FLAM during execution to identify the file. returncode Specifies a long integer (4 bytes), which is used by flamup to return a return code to the invoking program. parameter_string Specifies a string containing the FLAM parameters which must be used (see section 3.2, FLAM parameters in the flamup subprogram call).
+The individual FLAM parameters are separated by commas. string_length Specifies a long integer (4 bytes) containing the length of the parameter_string argument in bytes.
+Maximal length is 512 bytes.
+Return Codes A description of the return codes can be found in Appendix A, Return Codes.